 • Treatments may damage infested materials, such as high-value furnishings or custom mattresses.

 - Application of residual insecticides (liquids, dusts, aerosols) to all voids, cracks and crevices where bed bugs could hide.

 If you see any of these signs or suspect that bed bugs are present, contact A-1 Bonded Termite today at (714) 502-9230.

 Good night, sleep tight – don’t let the bed bugs bite!

 Localized Bed Bug Treatment

-A direct treatment to mattress including all cracks and crevices and a specialized protective mattress encasement.
+Direct treatment to mattress, including all cracks and crevices and specialized protective mattress encasement.